 Session number and title

-If you are a Flemish SME you can also make use of the kmo-portefeuille (the kmo-portefeuille should be requested at latest 14 days after the course has taken place).
-(Erkenningsnr.
-Sirris: DV.O105154).
+In case you are a Flemish SME, it is possible to make use of the KMO-portefeuille.
+The KMO-portefeuille should be requested at latest 14 days after the course has taken place.
+(Sirris approval number: DV.O105154).
 Please note that if you do not apply in time your request will be declined.
 For more details on the KMO-portefeuille, please visit kmo-portefeuille.be or contact us through email (firstname.lastname@example.org).

 Our general terms and conditions for the training